314dev/PI/docs/source/common/lightning_cli.rst

     trainer:
       callbacks:
-        - class_path: pytorch_lightning.callbacks.EarlyStopping
+        - class_path: pi_ml.callbacks.EarlyStopping
           init_args:
             patience: 5
-        - class_path: pytorch_lightning.callbacks.LearningRateMonitor
+        - class_path: pi_ml.callbacks.LearningRateMonitor
           init_args:
             ...

-Similar to the callbacks, any arguments in :class:`~pytorch_lightning.trainer.trainer.Trainer` and user extended :class:`~pytorch_lightning.core.lightning.LightningModule` and :class:`~pytorch_lightning.core.datamodule.LightningDataModule` classes that have as type hint a class can be configured the same way using :code:`class_path` and :code:`init_args`.
+Similar to the callbacks, any arguments in :class:`~pi_ml.trainer.trainer.Trainer` and user extended :class:`~pi_ml.core.lightning.LightningModule` and :class:`~pi_ml.core.datamodule.LightningDataModule` classes that have as type hint a class can be configured the same way using :code:`class_path` and :code:`init_args`.

-For callbacks in particular, Lightning simplifies the command line so that only the :class:`~pytorch_lightning.callbacks.Callback` name is required.
+For callbacks in particular, Lightning simplifies the command line so that only the :class:`~pi_ml.callbacks.Callback` name is required.
 The argument's order matters and the user needs to pass the arguments in the following way.

 .. code-block:: bash